dacrands/bergen-gatsby-cms/src/pages/projects/robotics.md

     date: 2019-07-29T14:55:25.705Z
     title: Week 11
     image: /img/screen-shot-2019-08-06-at-10.56.49-am.png
+  - body: >2-
+       Tyler and Deepa was working on the extension part for the arm and motors to the super structure.
+However, we had to reconfigure some of the mechanism which took us all day to figure out.
+We did figure out what was causing the issue, but we were not able to finish the work today.
+We will hopefully continue working on it to finish if we do not encounter any issues.

+      The motors and the gear we used for the extension arm was not complimenting each other.
+Deepa was watching videos and researching how people solved the problems.
+Tyler went to the Tech building and got the four pieces cut needed for the arm extension.
+Deepa also worked on the arm and completed it.

+      Deepa finished working on the cube stacked mechanism.
+This is a new mechanism we are trying this summer, in the process of making it, we were researching, watching videos to understand the mechanism and to modify it.
+      Issue came across with a test to actually lift the superstructure, looking into replacing motors with stronger ones.

+      Tyler worked on attaching the extension arm to the robot.
+Deepa finished working on the stacker.
+    date: 2019-08-26T18:23:45.024Z
+    title: 'Week 9 '
+    image: /img/screen-shot-2019-08-26-at-2.24.48-pm.png
   - body: >-
       In summer one, we finished working on building the solid base and the support for the arms.
 I(Deepa) spent most of the time on Monday working on